goldboy225/PhD-Journey/Literatures Daily.md

 - Future directions:  However, the experiments **just involved some serial attacks**, in our real world, there are many **malicious attacks happening in parallel**.
 The first is to explore a dataset for parallel network attacks in Modbus devices, and discuss appropriate classifications method.
 On this basis, we will construct a more robust ICS firewall capable of facing multiple attack modes.
 - My comments: A paper focusing on specific attacks that have influence on specific veritical like industry IoT.

-[An ensemble deep learning based IDS for IoT using Lambda architecture](https://link-springer-com.ezproxy.utm.my/article/10.1186/s42400-022-00133-w) by Rubayyi Alghamdi et al., Cybersecurity volume 6, Article number: 5 (2023)
+😄[An ensemble deep learning based IDS for IoT using Lambda architecture](https://link-springer-com.ezproxy.utm.my/article/10.1186/s42400-022-00133-w) by Rubayyi Alghamdi et al., Cybersecurity volume 6, Article number: 5 (2023)
 - Problem: Building an Intrusion Detection System (IDS) for IoT networks is challenging as they enable **a massive amount of data to be aggregated**, which is difficult to handle and analyze in real time mainly because of **the heterogeneous nature of IoT devices.**
 - Keyword: IoT, IDS, **Lambda architecture**, Cyber-attacks, Deep learning, **Ensemble learning**
 - Idea: Quick binary classifier + ensemble multi-classifiers. **Binary classification uses Long Short Term Memory (LSTM)** to differentiate between malicious and benign traffic, while the **multi-class classifier uses an ensemble of LSTM, Convolutional Neural Network and Artificial Neural Network classifiers** to detect the type of attacks.